 This is not an exhaustive list of things you will need but these are the ones that do the most for speeding up your project so you don’t wear out and have to call in a professional like me to finish the job.
 Minus the big ticket items such as the fold-up ladder and edger you’re looking at about $200.

-Except for the items you will need to order ahead of time like the Roller Pail and Accubrush Edger you can get most of this at the big box stores like Lowe’s and what you can’t get there you can get at a paint store like Sherwin-Williams that is fully stocked with tools.
+Except for the Roller Pail and Accubrush Edger which you will have to order ahead of time, you can get most of this at the big box stores like Lowe’s.
+What you can’t get there you can get at a paint store like Sherwin Williams that is fully stocked with tools.

 When your painting is complete and your tools have been tucked away for the next project, there’s just one final task.
-Pack up your family and head for the beach — it’s the perfect place to relax while you’re waiting for the paint to dry.
+Pack up your family and head for the beach or the mountains — it’s the perfect place to relax while you’re waiting for the paint to dry.